Effective from 24th December 2021

 Associate means (in relation to each Party) the related bodies corporate of such Party as defined in the Corporations Act 2001 (Cth);

-Business Day means a day other than a Saturday, Sunday or public holiday in the State in which Lumi entered into this Agreement;
+Business Day means a day other than a Saturday, Sunday or public holiday in Australia in the State in which Lumi entered into this Agreement;

 Equipment means the equipment to be provided by Lumi to Customer as set out on the Order Form;

-Event means an event or series of events designed, scripted, developed and/or deployed by Customer to Respondents or by Lumi to Customer using the Lumi Dashboard and/or any Lumi Apps, Equipment or Lumi Software;
+Event means an event, meeting, series of events or meetings designed, scripted, developed and/or deployed by Customer to Respondents or by Lumi to Customer using the Lumi Dashboard and/or any Lumi Apps, Equipment or Lumi Software;

 Fees means the amounts set out in the Order Form;